OSGeo/OSGeoLive-doc/doc/overview/ETF_overview.rst

 * Java client library

 **Supported test engines**
-* SoapUI for testing web
+* SoapUI for testing web services
 * BaseX for testing sets of XML documents
 * TEAM Engine to support CITE tests developed using TestNG
 * NeoTL for testing OGC WFS and OGC APIs (in development)